Ask Slashdot: Where Do Old Programmers Go? - Slashdot

 Re: (Score:2)

 old programmers never die. they just branch to a .
-(Score:4, Funny)
+(Score:5, Funny)

 ... different address.